 ‘Can I Come to Your House?’ or ‘Can I follow you home?’ is a reality and documentary-style show.
 The show involves a camera person who asks strangers on the street permission to follow them home.

-If they agree, the camera person follows them to their home and interviews them about their story and lifestyle.
+If they agree, the camera follows them to their home and interviews them about their story and lifestyle.

 The language you would learn would be primary and based on everyday conversation.